 I'd been messaging back and forth here and there since about December with a guy.
 Nothing major, but no red flags.
 So, when he gave me his digits I used the balls I grew last month, and called him.

 Wow, what a great conversation!
 We talked for an hour and a half, laughed, the conversation flowed, everything seemed great.
 Lots of things in common.
 I was excited when we made plans to meet two days later for coffee.
-I even texted my Momma to let her know I may have met a dateable guy.
+I even texted my Momma to let her know I may have actually met a dateable guy.

 Luckily the crazy train pulled into town before that ever happened.